 Most of us are experts at pretending we’re okay when we’re not.
 When’s the last time someone asked, “How are you?” and you actually answered the question instead of providing the cursory, “Finethankyouhowareyou?” response?
 Society has decided that we’d rather delude ourselves than actually see the people around us.

 This is a problem because many people are not fine at all.
 In 2014 alone, one in five American adults experienced some kind of mental health issue.
 It’s also a problem with young people.
 There has been increasing research about the number of adolescents who are struggling with mental health issues.
-Suicide rates are the second leading cause of death in young adults ages 15-24, and 90% of those who committed suicide struggled with mental health problems.
+Suicide rates are the third leading cause of death in young adults ages 15-24, and 90% of those who committed suicide struggled with mental health problems.
 Being able to talk about openly about mental health is a step in the right direction towards an emphasis on greater well-being for all.

 The Need to Talk